-This section summarizes and evaluates potential federal sources to fund the HCT alternative(s), including the CIG program, the Transportation Investment Generating Economic Recovery (TIGER) program, and federal formula funds.
+This section summarizes and evaluates potential federal sources to fund the HCT alternatives, including the CIG program, the Transportation Investment Generating Economic Recovery (TIGER) program, and federal formula funds.
+These programs are subject to annual appropriations by Congress.
+The FAST Act authorizes funding for all programs except TIGER through FY 2020, but under President Trump's new administration changes are possible through the annual appropriations process.
+The extent of any program changes is unknown at this time.